-One of the big questions that has been asked over the past couple of years is whether we have moved out of the active Atlantic hurricane era.
-We currently monitor the strength of the Atlantic Multidecadal Oscillation (AMO) and Atlantic thermohaline circulation (THC) using a combined proxy measure of SST in the region from 50-60°N, 50-10°W and SLP in the region from 0-50°N, 70-10°W (Figure 15).
+One of the big questions that has been asked over the past several years is whether we have moved out of the active Atlantic hurricane era.
+We currently monitor the strength of the Atlantic Multidecadal Oscillation (AMO) and Atlantic thermohaline circulation using a combined proxy measure of SST in the region from 50-60°N, 50-10°W and SLP in the region from 0-50°N, 70-10°W (Figure 17).
 This index was discussed in detail in Klotzbach and Gray (2008).

 We currently weigh standardized values of the index by using the following formula: 0.6SST - 0.4SLP.
-The AMO has been negative every month since November 2014, and we estimate that our AMO index will be at very low levels in May 2016 as well.
+The AMO has generally been negative since 2014.
+Given the low SLP anomalies observed in the subtropical Atlantic in May of 2017, we estimate that the AMO will become slightly positive this month.

-Figure 15: Regions which are utilized for the calculation of our THC/AMO index.
+Figure 17: Regions which are utilized for the calculation of our AMO index.

-Figure 16: Monthly values of the Klotzbach and Gray (2008) AMO index since January 2014.
-May 2016's value is estimated with data through May 27.
+Figure 18: Monthly values of the Klotzbach and Gray (2008) AMO index since January 2014.
+May 2017's value is estimated with data through May 29.
 The final May value will be posted online in a couple of days.

-8 Adjusted 2016 Forecast
+8 Adjusted 2017 Forecast